By Kate Ranta on Jul 31, 2014 @ 04:00 PM

 Children are often extremely curious.
 The most common question children ask is, "Why?"
 Answering this question in a way they understand gives them a good reason and may win them over.
 If you're looking for a good story, a simple Google search can lead you to good books or TV shows that explain in a simple, fun way why brushing teeth is important and how to do it correctly.

 Sometimes the problem is a child's natural aversion to being forced to do something they perceive as a chore rather than fun activity.
 To fix this, make brushing a fun activity.
 Try bringing in a stuffed animal to brush with them, timing brushing with a song or an egg timer, or making the brushing into a contest.
 Celebrate when they're done, and be sure to compliment them on what a great job they did.

 If kids have goals and know they are working towards rewards, they may be more willing to brush better.
 Make a chart, and let them mark off days with a fun sticker or by making a check.
 Reward them with something fun like a special activity or trip.

 Remember, the key to promoting proper tooth brushing is all about turning brushing from a chore they are forced to do into a fun, important activity they want to do.
 In the end, encouraging this behavior in a healthy way is all that matters.
 If all else fails, bring in reinforcements.
-Hearing how fun and important brushing can be from someone other than parents, such as a favorite relative, family friend, or your dentist or hygienist may be all it takes to turn the tide.
-Remember, when children develop good oral hygiene habits, it sets them up for a lifetime of great teeth and easy checkups.
+Hearing how fun and important brushing can be from someone other than parents, such as their dentist or hygienist may be all it takes to turn the tide.
+Be sure to take them to regular dental appointments to show them how their twice daily brushing is helping their dental health.
+Remember, when children develop good oral hygiene habits, it sets them up for a lifetime of great teeth and easy checkups